Introduction

 Understanding the Implications of California’s Salary Transparency Law for Employers

-California’s Salary Transparency Law, which took effect on January 1, 2021, has significant implications for employers.
-This law requires employers to provide employees with information about the wages of other employees in the same job classification or comparable job classifications.
-It also prohibits employers from retaliating against employees who inquire about or discuss their own or other employees’ wages.
+California’s Salary Transparency Law, in effect since January 1, 2021, carries significant implications for employers.
+This law requires employers to disclose wage information for employees in similar job classifications and prohibits retaliation against employees inquiring about salaries.

 Examining the Pros and Cons of California’s Salary Transparency Law